 Image credit: Voyagerix, Shutterstock

-Whether it be one reason or another, cats and plants have trouble coexisting.
-Being a cat lover that is also a plant enthusiast will undoubtedly pose its challenges.
-On a positive note, some helpful tips can make your life a bit easier.
+For one reason or another, cats and plants can have trouble coexisting.
+Being a cat lover who is also a plant enthusiast will undoubtedly pose challenges.
+On a positive note, there are helpful tips that can make your life a bit easier.
 Let’s have a look!

 1. Designate a Plant Room

 Providing you have enough space in your home, you could consider turning a spare room into a designated plant room.
-This would allow you to keep all the plants you wish while having a space that is off limits to your cats and can offer you the peace and security of knowing that your cat does not have access to destroy your plants and they will also not be exposed to any poisonous plant life.
+This would allow you to keep all the plants you wish while having a space that is off limits to your cats.
+It can offer you the peace and security of knowing that your cat cannot destroy your plants and will also not be exposed to any poisonous plant life.

 The downside to a plant room is that a lot of people love to use plants as décor throughout the home.
-If that is the case, you could opt to decorate the rest of your home with varieties that are non-toxic and not as attractive to a cat’s curiosity.
+If that is the case, you could opt to decorate the rest of your home with varieties that are non-toxic and less attractive to a cat’s curiosity.

 2. Keep Plants Out of Reach

 There are a lot of creative ways to display plants in the home nowadays.
 For instance, they make pots that hang on the wall and even have displays that can hang from the ceiling.
-If your cat does not have a surface it can climb on to reach, it will be unable to gain access to the plant.
+If your cat does not have a surface that they can climb on to reach, they will be unable to gain access to the plant.

 3. Utilize a Spray Bottle

 You can give them a quick spray each time they approach the plant and begin to nibble, chew, or claw it.
-Unfortunately, you can’t always be on guard to spray your cat each time it goes near a plant, but this trick can be helpful to some cats that are very responsive to this technique.
+Unfortunately, you can’t always be on guard to spray your cat each time they go near a plant, but this trick can be helpful to some cats that are responsive to this technique.

 4. Try Catgrass or Catnip